 Side-by-side versions of .NET that support WinForms and WPF: Only one version of .NET Framework is supported on a machine. .NET Core allows solving multiple versions of .NET Core on the same machine.
 Applications can be locked to one of the versions and can be moved to use a different version when ready and tested.

-Embed .NET directly into an application: As there can be only one version of .Net framework on machine, if developers want to take advantage of latest framework or latest functionality it is important to install newer machine version. .NET Core allows taking advantage of the latest version, functionality, and APIs without having to wait for the framework to be installed.
+Embed .NET directly into an application: As there can be only one version of the .Net framework on the machine, if developers want to take advantage of the latest framework or latest functionality it is important to install a newer machine version. .NET Core allows taking advantage of the latest version, functionality, and APIs without having to wait for the framework to be installed.

-Leverage .NET Core Features: .NET Core is open source version which allows to introduce new innovative APIs and BCL improvements without facing compatibility issues.
+Leverage .NET Core Features: .NET Core is an open-source version that allows the introduction of new innovative APIs and BCL improvements without facing compatibility issues.

 .NET Framework and .NET Core: The Road Ahead

-With installations running into billions of machines, the key in .NET framework is the implementation.
-It is important to ensure compatibility, making development pace slow compared to .NET Core.
+With installations running into billions of machines, the key in the .NET framework is the implementation.
+It is important to ensure compatibility, making the development pace slow compared to .NET Core.

-.NET Core is the open source, cross-platform, and fast-moving version of .NET ensuring easy support to the latest networking protocols, security standards, and Windows features. .NET Core 3.0 takes giant leap ahead by adding WPF, WinForms and Entity Framework 6 support.
+.NET Core is the open-source, cross-platform, and fast-moving version of .NET ensuring easy support to the latest networking protocols, security standards, and Windows features. .NET Core 3.0 takes a giant leap ahead by adding WPF, WinForms, and Entity Framework 6 support.

 If you are looking to hire a Microsoft developer, this is probably the best time.
-The advance versions allow developers to explore exciting new features to build desktop applications and make it more advanced. .NET Core will allow exploring new horizons and areas like Desktop, IoT and Machine Learning and making it easier and easier to share code between all the .NET’s with .NET Standard.
+The advanced versions allow developers to explore exciting new features to build desktop applications and make them more advanced. .NET Core will allow exploring new horizons and areas like Desktop, IoT, and Machine Learning and making it easier and easier to share code between all the .NET’s with .NET Standard.